monkeyscage/SuperOwned/eip-money-talks.md

     Are we going to implement setSuperOwnerAndCall() ?

-    Please understand the importance of a simmetry between ERC20 and "ERC MoneyTalks"
+    Please understand the importance of a simmetry between ERC20 and "ERC MoneyTalks" (token-asset VS contract-asset)

 ## Copyright
 free